allisonhorst/stats-illustrations/README.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-## New: Alternative text (in progress)
+## Alternative text (in progress)

-There is recommended alt-text right above each image.
-Please make sure to include alt-text when you use or share these images.
-Feel free to update / improve on the alt-text I've added here.
-Also, please share suggestions to improve alt-text as issues - I greatly appreciate your feedback and suggestions, and am open to ideas to make these illustrations more accessible.
+**Please include alt-text when you use or share these illustrations.** Learn a bit more about alt-text [here](https://www.deque.com/blog/great-alt-text-introduction/).
+I'm working on adding some alt-text right above each image - feel free to update / improve on the alt-text I've included.
+Also, please share suggestions to improve alt-text as issues - I **greatly appreciate your feedback and suggestions**, and am open to ideas to make these illustrations more accessible for everyone.

 ## Is the artwork useful for your teaching materials?
 I would be so grateful if you would...